Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Applications to the Chebyshev Bias

-The work of Sarnak~\cite{Sarnak2007} explores a similar phenomenon under the Generalised Riemann Hypothesis and the Grand Simplicity Hypothesis for $L(s, \Delta)$ on the linear independence over $\Q$ of the imaginary parts of all nontrivial zeros of $L(s, \Delta)$ in the upper half-plane.
+\begin{remark} Sarnak~\cite{Sarnak2007-2} explored a similar phenomenon under the Generalised Riemann hypothesis and the linear independence over $\mathbb{Q}$ of the imaginary parts of all nontrivial zeros of $L(s, \Delta)$ in the upper half-plane.
 He points out that the sum

 has a bias towards being positive in the sense that the mean of the measure $\mu$ defined by